Ekisaakaate kya Nnabagereka UK 2022: A Virtual Comeback

-Due to uncertainties that surrounded the return to ‘normality’, the organising committee decided that for we hold a two-day virtual Kisaakaate on this occasion.
+With uncertainties surrounding a return to normality, the organising committee decided to hold a two-day virtual Ekisaakaate in 2022 instead.

 logo ekisaakaateuk rounded